Velocidex/Training/modules/capture_the_flag/preparation.md

 xfreerdp /u:winsupport /v:$public_ip_of_victim /p:'P@ssword' -decorations /dynamic-resolution -compression -themes /f  /audio-mode:1 /t:WinSupport
 ```

-Start a web broser and navigate to google: Search for "How to hack!"
+Start a web browser and navigate to google: Search for "How to hack!"

 Navigate to the staging server: http://172.31.7.131:1314/

-Download pd.exe and dump_creds.ps1
+Download pd.exe and `dump_creds.ps1`

-Open explorer and navigate to c:\users\administrator\desktop
+Open explorer and navigate to `c:\users\administrator\desktop`

 Open some documents (for recent files etc)

-## Capturing creds
+## Capturing credentials

-* Open an ISE as administrator
+* Open an `ISE` as administrator
 * Start a new file .
 Paste the following into it

 ```